olivia-04/data-science-S2023/challenges/c05-antibiotics-assignment.md

 > Why was *Diplococcus pneumoniae* was renamed *Streptococcus
 > pneumoniae*?

-*Observations* - What is your response to the question above? - (Write your response here) - Which of your visuals above (1 through 5) is **most effective** at helping to answer this question? - (Write your response here) - Why? - (Write your response here)
+*Observations* - What is your response to the question above? - Perhaps it was renamed because Diplococcus pneumoniae is of positive gram like the streptococcus bacteria, so it is related to it.

+- Which of your visuals above (1 through 5) is **most effective** at helping to answer this question?
+  - 1
+- Why?
+  - 1 helped a lot because the bacteria was grouped together on the y-axis and thus easier to compare to one another.
+It also offered all the distinguishing factors being considered, so I could see how Diplococcus pneumoniae could be related to streptococcus.

 # References